Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 \subsection{The manual digger in a layer of irregular-shaped particles}

-Having verified that the moving procedure does work for a layer of bidisperse simple-shaped cylinders, we further tested the influence of particle geometry on the digger's mobility by using irregular-shaped gravels of packing density ${\tilde \phi }_{2D} \approx 0.783$ (similar to that of the wood cylinders with $\phi_{2D} \approx 0.762$).
-We do find that vibrations are necessary for the digger to move through irregular-shaped granular particles; an exemplary movie clip is in the Supplemental Material \cite{supp2}.
-The spatial distribution of relocated particles before and after the digger has moved by a distance comparable to its size are shown in Fig. \ref{fig:Exp_gravel_N50moved}(a) and Fig. \ref{fig:Exp_gravel_N50moved}(b), respectively.
+Having verified that the moving procedure does work for a layer of bidisperse simple-shaped cylinders, we further tested the influence of particle geometry on the digger's mobility by using irregular-shaped bidisperse gravels of packing density ${\tilde \phi }_{2D} \approx 0.783$ (similar to that of the wood cylinders with $\phi_{2D} \approx 0.762$).
+We do find that vibrations are necessary for the digger to move through irregular-shaped granular particles; a representative movie clip is provided in the Supplemental Material \cite{supp2}.
+The spatial distribution of relocated particles before and after the digger has moved a distance comparable to its size are shown in Fig. \ref{fig:Exp_gravel_N50moved}(a) and Fig. \ref{fig:Exp_gravel_N50moved}(b), respectively.
 Particles are colored chronologically in the same fashion as in Fig. \ref{fig:Exp_cylinder_N50moved}.
-The motion of the digger within irregular-shaped gravels is much slower than within simple-shaped cylinders as there are interlockings between gravels to be overcome.
-However, the spatial distribution of relocated particles in both Fig. \ref{fig:Exp_cylinder_N50moved} and Fig. \ref{fig:Exp_gravel_N50moved} are similar.
-The results show that increasing the complexity of particle shape notably hinders the mobility of the digger, but the particles that must be relocated are not significantly influenced for the digger to move forward, and the proposed moving procedure is indeed the key mechanism that permits the mobility of our digger in the small $L/d$ category.
+The motion of the digger within irregular-shaped gravels is much slower, by about $2.2$ times ($6177$ seconds compared with 2790 seconds after relocating $50$ particles), than within simple-shaped cylinders as there are interlockings between gravels to be overcome.
+The results show that increasing the complexity of particle shape notably hinders the mobility of the digger.
+However, the spatial distribution of the particles relocated before and after the digger's forward advancement is similar in Fig. \ref{fig:Exp_cylinder_N50moved} and Fig. \ref{fig:Exp_gravel_N50moved}.
+The proposed moving procedure is indeed the key mechanism that permits the mobility of our digger in the small $L/d$ category.